saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 ### Single Accept

-Snapshots can be reviewed from the "Build Details"-page or the "Diff Review"-page.
+Snapshots can be reviewed from the "Build Details"-page or the "Diff Review"-overlay.

 #### Build Details-page